ronaldboodram/educative_python/full_speed_python/README.md

 is used to reference the attributes belonging to that instance of the class.

 To assign attributes to the instance of the class, use the keyword 'self' and the 'dot' operator from inside of the constructor, see below class example.
+For a method to access variables in a class, that method must take the 'self' parameter.

 ```
 class Person:
+    x3 = 10
      def __init__(self, name, age): # class constructor
          #note that the attributes are not declared outside of the constructure.
          self.name = name # class variable